-The family must submit a Request for Tenancy Approval and proposed lease within the 120-day period unless Housing Works grants an extension.
+The family must submit a Request for Tenancy Approval and proposed lease within the 120-day period unless the PHA grants an extension.
 TPS-V.B.
-HOUSING SEARCH ASSISTANCE

-The PHA must ensure housing search assistance is made available to EHV families during their initial housing search.
+HOUSING SEARCH ASSISTANCE The PHA must ensure housing search assistance is made available to EHV families during their initial housing search.
 The housing search assistance may be provided directly by the PHA or through the CoC or another partnering agency or entity.
 At a minimum, housing search assistance must:

-- Help individual families identify potentially available units during their housing search, including physically accessible units with features for family members with disabilities, as well as units in low-poverty neighborhoods; - Provide transportation assistance and directions to potential units; - Conduct owner outreach; - Assist with the completion of rental applications and PHA forms; and - Help expedite the EHV leasing process for the family

-As identified in the MOU between the PHA and CoC, the following housing search assistance will be provided to each EHV family:
+- Help individual families identify potentially available units during their housing search, including physically accessible units with features for family members with disabilities, as well as units in low-poverty neighborhoods; - Provide transportation assistance and directions to potential units; - Conduct owner outreach; - Assist with the completion of rental applications and PHA forms; and - Help expedite the EHV leasing process for the family Housing Works Policy As identified in the MOU between the PHA and CoC, the following housing search assistance will be provided to each EHV family: The PHA will:

-Housing Works will:

-Conduct owner outreach in accordance with policies in Chapter 13

-Assign a dedicated landlord liaison for EHV voucher families

-Provide directions to potential units as part of the EHV briefing packet

-Expedite the EHV leasing process for the family to the extent practicable and in accordance with policies in this chapter

-Through it's contract with Thrive Central Oregon Housing Works will:
+Conduct owner outreach in accordance with policies in Chapter 13 Assign a dedicated landlord liaison for EHV voucher families Provide directions to potential units as part of the EHV briefing packet Expedite the EHV leasing process for the family to the extent practicable and in accordance with policies in this chapter Through its contract with Thrive Central Oregon the PHA will:

-At least every 30 days, conduct proactive check-ins via email and telephone with families who are searching with an EHV and remind them of their voucher expiration date

-Help families identify potentially available units during their housing search, including physically accessible units with features for family members with disabilities, as well as units in low-poverty neighborhoods

-Provide transportation assistance to potential units

-Assist the family with the completion of rental applications and Housing Works forms
+Page TSP- 15 Admin Plan 1//2023 At least every 30 days, conduct proactive check-ins via email and telephone with families who are searching with an EHV and remind them of their voucher expiration date Help families identify potentially available units during their housing search, including physically accessible units with features for family members with disabilities, as well as units in low-poverty neighborhoods Provide transportation assistance to potential units Assist the family with the completion of rental applications and PHA forms TPS-V.C.
+HQS PRE-INSPECTIONS To expedite the leasing process, PHAs may pre-inspect available units that EHV families may be interested in leasing in order to maintain a pool of eligible units.
+Housing Works Policy To expedite the leasing process, the PHA may pre-inspect available units that EHV families may be interested in leasing to maintain a pool of eligible units.

-TPS-V.C.
-HQS PRE-INSPECTIONS

-To expedite the leasing process, PHAs may pre-inspect available units that EHV families may be interested in leasing in order to maintain a pool of eligible units.

-To expedite the leasing process, Housing Works may pre-inspect available units that EHV families may be interested in leasing to maintain a pool of eligible units.
 If an EHV family selects a unit that passed a HQS pre-inspection (without intervening occupancy) within 45 days of the date of the Request for Tenancy Approval, the unit may be approved provided that it meets all other conditions under 24 CFR 982.305.
 The family will be free to select his or her unit.